 Scavenger Sprint — find-it-fast on camera.

-A virtual scavenger hunt for remote teams.
-Race to find a real-world object matching a surprise word, and a rotating judge awards the point to the best find.
+A free virtual scavenger hunt for remote teams, no signup for players.
+Share a link, race to grab a real object matching a surprise word, and a judge picks the best find over Zoom, Meet, or Teams.

 Only the facilitator signs in.
 Participants just join.